brendeni1/Nitro-Generator/README.md

+# UPDATE 12/20/2023 4PM

+It looks like Discord has fixed this exploit and is not allowing codes to be claimed anymore.
+Broken until further notice.

 # OperaGX Nitro Generator

 This simple Python script uses the Discord X OperaGX promotion API across multiple user agents to fetch a one-month nitro token redeem link.